What is Shoulder Bursitis?

 Phase 6: Restore High Speed, Power, Proprioception & Agility

-To prevent a recurrence as you return to sport, your physiotherapist will guide you through exercises to address these essential components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+To prevent a recurrence as you return to sport, your physiotherapist will guide you through exercises to address these essential rehabilitation components to prevent a recurrence and improve your sporting performance.

-Depending on what your sport or lifestyle entails, a customised speed, agility, proprioception and power program will prepare you for light sport-specific training.
+Depending on your sport or lifestyle, a customised speed, agility, proprioception and power program will prepare you for light sport-specific training.

 Phase 7: Return to Sport or Work

 Depending on the demands of your chosen sport or your job, you will require specific sport-specific or work-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport or employment.

 Your PhysioWorks physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport or work.

 Work-related injuries will often require a discussion between your doctor, rehabilitation counsellor or employer.

 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.